$A_\infty$-Algebras from Lie Pairs: Dg Lie algebroids associated to Lie algebroid morphisms

 By $\cQ$, we denote the homological vector field on $\cA[1]$ obtained from $Q_{\cA}$ by applying the shift functor $[1]$.
 The following definition is due to Mehta \cite{MR2534186}.

-\begin{definition} A dg Lie algebroid consists of a dg vector bundle $\cA\to\cM$ equipped with a pair of homological vector fields $Q_\cA$ and $Q_\cM$ on $\cA$ and $\cM$, respectively, and a Lie algebroid structure on the vector bundle $\cA\to\cM$ such that the dg and the Lie structures are compatible in the sense that the Chevalley--Eilenberg differential $d_\cA$ of the Lie algebroid structure on $\cA\to\cM$ and the homological vector field $\cQ$ on $\cA[1]$ induced by $Q_\cA$ --- two derivations of the graded algebra $\Gamma(\Lambda^\bullet\cA^\vee)\cong C^\infty(\cA[1])$ --- commute:
+\begin{definition} A dg Lie algebroid consists of a dg vector bundle $\cA\to\cM$, with homological vector fields on $\cA$ and $\cM$ denoted $Q_\cA$ and $Q_\cM$, respectively, and a Lie algebroid structure on the vector bundle $\cA\to\cM$ such that the dg and the Lie structures are compatible in the sense that the Chevalley--Eilenberg differential $d_\cA$ of the Lie algebroid structure on $\cA\to\cM$ and the homological vector field $\cQ$ on $\cA[1]$ induced by $Q_\cA$ --- two derivations of the graded algebra $\Gamma(\Lambda^\bullet\cA^\vee)\cong C^\infty(\cA[1])$ --- commute:

 \end{definition}

 As a consequence, the pair of differentials $d_{\cA}$ and $\cQ$ make the algebra $\Gamma(\Lambda^\bullet\cA^\vee)$ --- which is doubly graded by the `$\bullet$-degree' and the `internal' degree --- a double complex.
 While the Lie algebroid differential $d_\cA$ raises the $\bullet$-degree by $1$, the differential $\cQ$ raises the internal degree by $1$.
 Following Mehta~\cite{MR2534186}, we call the total cohomology of this double complex the dg Lie algebroid cohomology of $\cA$.